Skip to main content

 How much can one senior get in 2026?

 In the 48 states and Washington, D.C., the maximum benefit for one person is $298 a month in federal fiscal year 2026.
 The actual amount depends on your net income after deductions.
-If you are eligible and your calculated amount is very small, the minimum benefit for a 1- or 2-person household is $24.
+A 1- or 2-person household that qualifies can receive at least $24.

 How long does approval take?